I received an excellent question from a member of my LinkedIn group. She asked:

 You will contribute to the college’s improvements in teaching methods and student services.

-You see how if you say something contribution-related to someone who is significance-driven you won’t help them find meaning.
-The mistake people make every day is to try to get someone to see life from their perspective instead of helping the other person expand their own perspective.
+Do you see how if you say something contribution-related to someone who is significance-driven you won’t help them find meaning and they won’t be motivated?
+The mistake leaders make every day is to try to get employees to see situations/challenges/opportunities from their perspective, instead of helping them connect the dots based on what personal needs drive their decisions and actions.

-That being said, if the person has a real aversion to technology because of past negative experiences, limiting beliefs about what he/she can accomplish, fear of the unknown, fear of failure, exaggerated perception of the level of difficulty involved, or anything else causing him/her to be attached to remaining in their comfort zone, the source of resistance will have to be addressed.
+That being said, if the person has a real aversion to technology because of past negative experiences, limiting beliefs about what they can accomplish, fear of the unknown, fear of failure, exaggerated perception of the level of difficulty involved, or anything else causing them to cling to their comfort zone, the root cause will have to be addressed.

-If someone in your office is letting obstacles hold them back from stepping up in their job, consider getting a coach to work with them.
+If someone in your office is not stepping up to their potential, consider getting a coach to work with them.
 You’ll be surprised how quickly long-standing issues can disappear.
 If you would like to speak with me regarding your own goals or situations with other employees on your campus, click here to schedule a complimentary call.

 One more thing, if you think you don’t have time to get to know your team members and learn what motivates them, think again.
-This is one of the most important and valuable thing you can do because it will give you a blueprint to use time and time again.
-It is a way to influence while being in complete integrity.
+This is one of the most important and valuable things you can do, because it will give you a blueprint to use time and time again successfully.
+It is a way to influence them while remaining in complete integrity.
 Helping your employees find meaning in their work will make them perform better, have more loyalty, and increase their job satisfaction.

 About the author: Dr. Audrey Reille has empowered thousands of professionals through one-on-one coaching, group coaching, speaking engagements, online courses, and interviews on international telesummits.
 Audrey is the go-to coach for leaders in higher education administration.
 She empowers them to thrive by reducing stress, optimizing strategies, improving professional relationships, and developing a strong and empowered mindset.
 She holds several coaching certifications including Tony Robbins' Strategic Interventionist 12-month certification program.